 Those responsible (supervisor, researcher, instructor) for a given work or research area must ensure that the needed SDSs are available to employees, that employees understand how to access their SDSs, and that access to the SDSs is barrier-free.

 EHS and UVA Health System are in partnership to provide the UVA community with access to a searchable web-based SDS library.
-Each department, laboratory, or unit is responsible for ensuring up-to-date SDSs are available for the hazardous chemicals they work with.
+Each department, laboratory, or unit is responsible for ensuring up-to-date SDSs are available for the hazardous chemicals used in their workspace.

 From your search, you can view, download and/or print any SDS.